anfedoro/prompt_distil/README.md

 - Surface-level project understanding (AST used only for symbol extraction)
 - Requires OpenAI API key for both ASR and distillation
-- **Runtime deps**: snowballstemmer for stemming inflected forms; OpenAI API for LLM fallback
+- **Runtime deps**: snowballstemmer for stemming inflected forms; OpenAI API for LLM fallback; rapidfuzz for optimized fuzzy matching
 - Audio files limited to 25MB (Whisper API limit)
 - Cache limited to 1000 files and 200KB per file by default; LLM candidate symbols capped at 200
 - Symbol reconciliation works best with Python projects; stemming supports ru/es/en